That Day: Pictures in the American West

 Laura Wilson, renowned photographer and author whose work has been featured in the New Yorker, Vanity Fair, and London’s Sunday Times, began photographing the American West in the 1970s.
 The region captivates her still.

-Wilson’s work is the focus of a special exhibition at the Buffalo Bill Center of the West.
-That Day: Pictures in the American West, opens March 11 in the Center’s John Bunker Sands Gallery.
-It is included with paid admission to the Center.
+Wilson’s work was the focus of a special exhibition at the Buffalo Bill Center of the West.
+That Day: Pictures in the American West ran from March 11 – August 13, 2017, in the Center’s John Bunker Sands Gallery.
 The exhibition, organized by the artist in collaboration with the Amon Carter Museum of American Art in Fort Worth, Texas, presents Wilson’s photographs of the American West taken over the course of three decades.

 From her home in Texas, Wilson set out across the state to photograph cattle ranches, the U.S.-Mexico border region, and rural communities.
 She frequented rodeo arenas, witnessed parades and preachers’ sermons, and stood sideline at six-man football games.
 She traveled to remote corners of the West—to a naval air station in Nevada, the Pine Ridge Indian Reservation in South Dakota, and Hutterite colonies in Montana.
 Camera in hand, Wilson sought images of daily life beyond the suburban and urban sprawl and composed a broader and unique vision of the modern West.